IHE/RAD.IMR/input/pagecontent/RAD-Y4.md

 The Requester invokes a HTTP GET request to retrieve the document from the Responder.

 The Responder shall support handling such messages from more than one Sender.
-The Requester shall support making requests to more than one Responder.
+The Requester shall support sending such messages to more than one Responder.

 ##### 2:3.Y4.4.1.1 Trigger Events